The way the Sales Development Representative (SDR) role has been built for the past 20 years looks something like this:

 You have to engage in the conversation that’s taking place in the marketplace, participate in groups (and maybe even start your own), and put on events that bring community members together.
 You’re sharing knowledge and expertise, not necessarily selling.
 Performance measurements could include how much engagement their posts are getting on social media, and how much content relevant to buyer pain points they’re producing.

-If you’re thinking, that’s a very different job, you’re right.
+If you’re thinking, that’s a very different SDR role description, you’re right.
+The SDR definition is changing.
 Going forward companies will have to hire people that are great storytellers, relationship builders and community builders.
 There are already a couple of companies that are doing a great job at this.
 Gong.io and Drift come to mind.
 Drift is a great example because they’ve infused this throughout their entire company.
 There’s a representative from every function of the company doing thought leadership and community building.

 These people are harder to find, and they’re much more valuable.
 Because they’re in constant conversation with the marketplace, they’ll be capable of having those personalized conversations and feeding those learnings back into the company, enabling marketing to create much more relevant content.
 It’s hard to do that when you’re sitting in front of a screen pushing out mass emails trying to meet your quota.
 It’s a more critical role, and ultimately a more rewarding one--both for the business and for the SDRs.